GoogleChrome/web.dev/src/site/content/en/blog/native-file-system/index.md

 If a person wants to save changes to a file that they previously granted read access to, the browser will show a modal permission prompt, requesting permission for the site to write changes to disk.
-The permission request can only be triggered by a user gesture, for example, by clicking a "Save" button.
+The permission request can only be triggered by a user gesture, for example, by clicking a Save button.

 Alternatively, a web app that edits multiple files, like an IDE, can also ask for permission to save changes at the time of opening.

-If the user chooses *Cancel*, and does not grant write access, the web app cannot save changes to the local file.
+If the user chooses Cancel, and does not grant write access, the web app cannot save changes to the local file.
 It should provide an alternative method to allow the user to save their data, for example by providing a way to ["download" the file][download-file], saving data to the cloud, etc.